Pa3u3u/wild-breeze/doc/MODULES.md

 ![IPAddr Example](ipaddr.png)

 Displays information about a network interface.
-By default show only an indicator whether the interface is DOWN (gray), UP with no IPs (orange) or UP (green).
+By default shows only an indicator whether the interface is DOWN (gray), UP with no IPs (orange) or UP (green) and ESSID if available.

-Adresses are parsed from the output of `ip addr show DEVICE`.
+Adresses are parsed from the output of `ip addr show ${DEVICE}`.
 Only adresses with `scope global` are shown.
 If the device happens to have an essid assigned (retrieved by `iwgetid`), it is shown as the first entry.

 ## Events

   - `mouse left click` — toggle visibility of IP addresses
-  - `mouse next` — show next IP address if there are more than 1
+  - `mouse next` — show next IP address if there is more than one
-  - `mouse prev` - show previous IP address if there are more than 1
+  - `mouse prev` - show previous IP address if there is more than one

 ## Dependencies